jamalmazrui/CSUNATC18docs/ReadMe.md

 ### Signing into the Repository

-- Sign into the web site <http://www.github.com>.
+- Sign into the web site <http://www.github.com> (create an account first if needed).
 Go to the repository <http://GitHub.com/JamalMazrui/CSUNATC18docs> (either a mixed-case or lower-case URL will work).

 - Browse the test example of a wiki page that links to an issue attachment (explained more below).